OBF/bosc_materials/BOSC_review_process.md

 The general timeline for BOSC reviewing is as follows (see https://www.open-bio.org/events/bosc/ for the latest info):
 *   Abstract submission opens: April 1, 2020
-*   Invitations to reviewers sent: Early April 2020
+*   Invitations to reviewers sent: Late April 2020
-*   Abstract submission closes: April 30
+*   Abstract submission closes: May 8
-*   Reviewers can bid on abstracts: May 1-2
+*   Reviewers can bid on abstracts: May 9-10 (at 2pm PDT)
-*   Abstracts assigned to reviewers: May 3
+*   Abstracts assigned to reviewers: May 10
-*   Abstract reviews due: May 13
+*   Abstract reviews due: May 19
-*   Authors notified: May 26
+*   Authors notified: June 3
-*   Early registration ends: June 2
+*   Early registration ends: July 10
 *   **[BCC2020](https://bcc2020.github.io/): July 19-21, 2020** (plus optional training day July 18 and CollaborationFest July 22-23 and 24-25)